 In order to obtain FDA or EMA approval to market a new biological product we must demonstrate proof of safety, purity and potency or efficacy in humans.
 To meet these requirements we will have to conduct adequate and well-controlled clinical trials.
 Before we can commence clinical trials for a product candidate, we must complete extensive preclinical testing and studies that support our planned Investigational New Drug application, or IND, in the United States, or a Clinical Trial Authorization Application, or CTA, in Europe.
-While we have had Pre-IND discussions with the FDA on certain of our product candidates, including for an indication we are no longer pursuing, we do not have any active INDs for our proposed indications at this time nor have we conducted any of our clinical development to date in the United States.
+While we have an IND in effect for ARGX-113 for the treatment of MG with the FDA, we have not conducted any of our clinical development to date in the United States.
 We cannot be certain of the timely completion or outcome of our preclinical testing and studies and cannot predict if the FDA or EMA will accept our proposed clinical programs or if the outcome of our preclinical testing and studies will ultimately support the further development of these product candidates.
 Thus, we cannot be sure that we will be able to submit INDs or CTAs for our preclinical programs on the timelines we expect, if at all, and we cannot be sure that submission of INDs or CTAs will result in the FDA or EMA allowing clinical trials to begin.